OpenRTM/homebrew-openrtm/README.md

 ```

 ### OpenRTM-aist (Java)
 Java8 is necesarry for OpenRTM-aist-Java and OpenRTP.
+The adoptopenjdk8 will be installed automatically.
 ```shell
 $ brew update
 $ brew cask install adoptopenjdk8